What is a lumpectomy?

 What are the risks of this procedure?

-- There are some risks when you have general anesthesia.
-In older adults, confusion can occur.
+- Anesthesia has some risks.
 Discuss these risks with your healthcare provider.

 - You may have an allergic reaction to the dye used to find the sentinel lymph nodes.